 However, the Single Fin has endured, sustained by its perceived simplicity, which continues inspire surfing purists looking to flow in harmony with the wave — an approach associated with ‘Soul Surfing’: surfing for the good of ones soul, in contrast to prevailing aggressive styles in professional, competetive surfing.
 Recognizing the virtues of this forgotten design, we reimagined the classic Single Fin, boosting its performance capabilities, while retaining the gliding sensation and trim-speed unique to the original design.

-The distinctive tail is a derivative of our revolutionary Longboard design and features a negative cut along the extended tail.
+The distinctive tail is a derivative of the revolutionary longboard design and features a negative cut along the extended tail.
 This radical design does away with traditionally bulky tail shapes and reduces drag, enabling easy rail-to- rail transitions and a tighter turning radius.
 The wide point of the outline is moved further up, immediately positioning the surfer forward on the board in gaining momentum as he traverses across the wave.

 A complex blend of bottom contours work to channel water efficiently through the fins, creating positive lift and hold through decisive turns.
 The Rocker (the curve of the surfboard from nose to tail) strikes a balance between the traditionally flatter rocker of a Single Fin (for speed) and the more pronounced rocker of the modern Thruster (for maneuverability).